Median Technologies announces its H1 2020 results

 About Median Technologies

 Median Technologies provides innovative imaging solutions and services to advance healthcare for everyone.
-We leverage the power of Imaging Phenomics to provide insights into novel therapies and treatment strategies.
-Our unique solutions for medical image analysis and management in oncology trials and iBiopsy® for imaging phenotyping, together with our global team of experts, are advancing the development of new drugs and diagnostic tools to monitor disease and assess response to therapy.
-Median Technologies supports biopharmaceutical sponsors and healthcare professionals around the world to quickly and precisely bring new treatments to patients in need.
+We harness the power of medical images by using the most advanced Artificial Intelligence technologies, to increase the accuracy of diagnosis and treatment of many cancers and other metabolic diseases at their earliest stages and provide insights into novel therapies for patients.
+Our iCRO solutions for medical image analysis and management in oncology trials and iBiopsy®, our AI-powered software as medical device help biopharmaceutical companies and clinicians to bring new treatments and diagnose patients earlier and more accurately.
 This is how we are helping to create a healthier world.

 +33 6 10 93 58 88